Selen Soyder

 Mükerrem Selen Soyder (born 26 December 1986) is a Turkish actress, activist, model and beauty pageant titleholder who was crowned Miss World Turkey 2007 and represented her country in the Miss World 2007 in Sanya, China.

 Career

 Soyder has appeared in several series including Lale Devri, Yer Gök Aşk and Reaksiyon and Hangimiz Sevmedik.

 Personal life

-Before the Ottoman Empire collapsed, in 1900, her family is of Turkish descent who immigrated to İzmir from Ioannina (now in Greece).
+Before the Ottoman Empire collapsed, in 1900, her family, of Turkish descent, immigrated to İzmir from Ioannina (now in Greece).
 In 2015, she married Turkish Jewish businessman Oren Frances.